 - Avoid handmade mugs since they are non-refined and contain large amounts of lead.

-- Since lead was a common additive in older times, we also suggest you avoid antique mugs.
+- Since lead was a common additive in older times, I also suggest you avoid antique mugs.

-- also refrain from using damaged or worn-out mugs since they have a high chance of releasing toxic substances into your drinks.
+- You should also refrain from using damaged or worn-out mugs since they have a high chance of releasing toxic substances into your drinks.

 - Do not make purchases from unreliable manufacturers and brands with a history of using lead in their kitchenware.

 - Avoid overly bright and shiny mugs, as their vibrance results from higher amounts of lead and cadmium.

 - And finally, go for mugs that are not glazed on the inside.